 The artist returned to the United States in 1815, and exhibited his works in several major cities, where the Ariadne scandalized unsophisticated and prudish American audiences who were unaccustomed to nudity in art.
 He settled in New York, and obtained permission from the authorities to erect a rotunda in City Hall Park where he planned to exhibit a large panorama of Versailles.
 The venture failed, and the artist declared bankruptcy.
 He spent considerable time and energy for the remaining years of his life in unsuccessful attempts to promote his panoramic views and regain control of the rotunda.
 After receiving a prestigious commission to paint The Landing of Columbus for the U.S. Capitol Rotunda in Washington, D.C. in 1837, he went to Havana in order to sketch the appropriate topography and foliage.
 Two years later he sailed for Paris to execute the painting, but work progressed slowly and rumors circulated that it was largely the work of assistants.
 When the artist brought the painting back to his native country it received little attention.
 His finances exhausted, Vanderlyn was forced to paint portraits in order to earn a living, and many of these late works are of extremely poor quality.
 Shortly before his death he unsuccessfully attempted to persuade the Senate to establish a national gallery and art school.
 He died on December 23, 1852, at the age of seventy-seven, embittered, destitute and alone in Kingston.

 Vanderlyn was a proponent of the French neoclassical style well after it had exhausted its popularity.
 The figures in his most significant historical and narrative subjects were derived from classical statuary.
 At a time when most of his American contemporaries were attracted to the painterly style associated with London's Royal Academy, he worked in a highly finished manner, characterized by precise drawing and emphasis on human anatomy, that was promulgated at the Ecole.
 Like Allston and Morse, his attempts to elevate the aesthetic sensibilities of his countrymen by exposing them to the traditions of formal European academic art were doomed to failure.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Lindsay, Kenneth C. The Works of John Vanderlyn: From Tammany to the Capitol.
 Exh. cat.
 University Art Gallery, Binghamton, New York, 1970.